 1976 - The International Olympic Committee (IOC) bans the use of steroids.

 July 1981 - U.S. discus thrower Ben Plucknett tests positive for anabolic steroids.
-He loses his world record title, the first athlete to be disqualified by the International Association of Athletic Federations due to a positive drug test.
+He loses his world record title, and becomes the first athlete ever to be disqualified by the International Association of Athletic Federations (IAAF) due to a positive drug test.

 1987 - The National Football League begins testing players for steroids.